lukemelas/unsupervised-image-segmentation/README.md

 data_gen.data.root="YOUR_OUTPUT_DIR_FROM_ABOVE"
 ```

-**Segmentation with on-the-fly generation**
+**Segmentation with on-the-fly generations**

-To generate data while training the segmentation model, you can run:
+Alternatively, you can generate data while training the segmentation model.
+An example script would be:
 ```bash
 PYTHONPATH=. python segmentation/main.py \
 name=NAME \